incite-literacy/incite-literacy.github.io/src-ls/FAQ.md

 No grades, no lectures—just **real-world projects** that prepare you for the future.

 ---
-### Incite Literacy is a great fit for…

-Incite Literacy is for anyone!
-Learners 16+ bu

 ## Who *Will* Thrive at Incite Literacy 🔥

 This space is built for people who are ready to do more than follow directions.
 If any of these sound like you, you’re in the right place: